Riverside Child Support Lawyers

 - The amount of time that each child shares with the parent

-- Children from other relationships that are not involved in the current case
+- Children from other relationships who are not involved in the current case

 - The cost of providing health insurance, childcare, and basic needs